vuw-research-computing/raapoi-docs/docs/storage.md

 This storage is **not shared** so a program running on ```amd01n02``` will not be able to see data stored on node ```amd01n04```'s ```/tmp``` storage.
 Additionally, you can only access ```/tmp``` on any given node via a job running on that node.

-On the AMD nodes and GPU nodes the ```/tmp``` storage is very fast nvme storage with 1.7TB total space.
-On the Intel and highmem nodes this storage is slower and 1.7TB is not always available.
+On the quicktest, parallel, and GPU nodes the ```/tmp``` storage is very fast nvme storage with 1.7TB total space.
+On bigmem nodes this storage is 1.5TB.

 !!! tip "_Temp Disk Tips_"
     If you use the ```/tmp``` storage it is your responsibility to copy data to the ```/tmp``` and **clean it up** when your job is done.